Q. I want to advertise my products and services, can Entity help set up and manage my ad campaigns?

 A. Yes Entity can provide training for staff to improve the performance of Google Ads.
 We strongly recommend the Google AdWords Certification, as a foundation for understanding the way search advertising works.
 There are specializations in search ads and display ads among others.

-Q. I want to hire someone to manage my online advertising, is Entity a Google Partner?
+Q. I want to hire someone to manage my online advertising, can Entity manage search and display ads on Google and Bing?

-A. Yes Entity is a Google Partner.
-That means that we have demonstrated proficiency and passed tests to certify our experience with Google AdWords.
+A. Yes Entity has demonstrated proficiency and passed tests to certify our experience with Google AdWords.
 We manage hundreds of ad campaigns and millions of keywords.

 Q. What is the difference between Google Search Advertising and Google Display Network?